stackbit-projects/oceanic-velociraptor-ce835/content/_index.md

 # Serif - A Hugo Business Theme.

-Serif contains content types for a typical business website.
+Serif contains content types for business website.
 The theme is fully responsive, blazing fast and artfully illustrated.